ishanvyas22/awesome-open-source-systems/README.md

 - [Akaunting](https://github.com/akaunting/akaunting) - Akaunting is a free, open source and online accounting software designed for small businesses and freelancers.
 It is built with modern technologies such as Laravel, VueJS, Bootstrap 4, RESTful API etc.
 - [Crater](https://github.com/bytefury/crater) - Crater is an open-source web & mobile app that helps you track expenses, payments & create professional invoices & estimates.
+- [Firefly III](https://github.com/firefly-iii/firefly-iii) - "Firefly III" is a (self-hosted) manager for your personal finances.
+It can help you keep track of your expenses and income, so you can spend less and save more.
 - [Invoice Ninja](https://github.com/invoiceninja/invoiceninja) - Invoices, Expenses and Tasks built with Laravel and Flutter.

 ## Analytics